 NovoLog FlexPen Side Effects

-Note: This page contains side effects data for the generic drug insulin aspart.
-It is possible that some of the dosage forms included below may not apply to the brand name NovoLog FlexPen.
+Note: This document contains side effect information about insulin aspart.
+Some of the dosage forms listed on this page may not apply to the brand name NovoLog FlexPen.

 For the Consumer

 Applies to insulin aspart: solution

 Along with its needed effects, insulin aspart (the active ingredient contained in NovoLog FlexPen) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking insulin aspart:

 - cold sweats

 - difficult, burning, or painful urination

 - difficulty with thinking